starpeace-project/starpeace-client-website/README.md

 ### client.starpeace.io

-Repository is currently deployed to and hosted with AWS S3.
+Repository is currently deployed to and hosted with AWS S3 and CloudFront.
 Changes pushed to repository will activate webhook to AWS CodePipeline, triggering automatic rebuild and deployment of website resources.

 ## License